How to Clean Granite

 Treating Stains on Granite

 Though granite surfaces have some stain resistance, stains are still likely to pop up, especially in food preparation areas and at bathroom vanity stations.
 Common stains that mar kitchen and bathroom surfaces include oil-based and organic stains.
-The Marble Institute of America has a handy guide to help you identify and remove these and other types of stains.
+The Natural Stone Institute of America has a handy stone and granite stain removal guide to help you identify and remove these types of stains.